 Graph network: Graph neural network(GNN) have been widely applied in a variety of tasks, e.g. information diffusion analysis for online social networks, human action recognition.
 Recently, GNN has gradually display its capacity for the fusion and feature learning of multi-modalities.
-To our best knowledge, the latest study of multimodal fusion based on GNN is proposed by [87], which demonstrates the effectiveness of GNN for multi-modal multi-label emotion recognition.
-In [87], Zhang et al. propose a novel emotion learning structure based on GNN, named as Heterogeneous Hierarchical Message Passing Network(HHMPN).
-HHMPN is mainly composed of four components shown as Fig. 4(a).
+To our best knowledge, the latest study of multimodal fusion based on GNN is proposed by [91], which demonstrates the effectiveness of GNN for multi-modal multi-label emotion recognition.
+In [91], Zhang et al. propose a novel emotion learning structure based on GNN, named as Heterogeneous Hierarchical Message Passing Network(HHMPN).
+HHMPN is mainly composed of four components shown as Fig. 8.
 One of components is Feature-to-Feature Level, where each extracted feature of each modality as a node in the graph and messages are passed from a feature node to another one.
-There are other components, such as Feature-to-Label Level, Labelto-Label Level and Modality-to-Label Level, which work to pass messages among different type of nodes.
-Benssassi et al.[98] synthesis the representation of neural synchrony graph from facial and speech features that are extracted via spiking neural networks(SNN).
+There are other components , such as Feature-to-Label Level, Label-to-Label Level and Modality-to-Label Level, which work to pass messages among different type of nodes.
+Benssassi et al. [101] synthesis the representation of neural synchrony graph from facial and speech features that are extracted via spiking neural networks(SNN).
 The neural synchrony graph is deemed as the input of Graph Convolutional Network(GCN) for emotion recognition.

-Some atypical fusion methods are also proposed[42][99].
-Nie et al.[42] fuse speech and facial features by factorized bilinear pooling operation[100].
+Some atypical fusion methods are also proposed [43] [102].
+Nie et al. [43] fuse speech and facial features by factorized bilinear pooling operation [103].
 The process is defined as follows: speech and facial features are fed into the pipeline including fully connected layers, element-wise multiplication, dropout, sum-pooling, L2 normalization to generate high-level descriptor.
-Wu et al.[99] propose two-stage fuzzy fusion strategy that combining the Canonical Correlation Analy-sis(CCA) and Fuzzy Broad Learning System(FBLS)[101] to deal with the imbalanced contributions of each modality and the correlation and difference between multi-modal features.
+Wu et al. [102] propose twostage fuzzy fusion strategy that combining the Canonical Correlation Analysis(CCA) and Fuzzy Broad Learning System(FBLS) [104] to deal with the imbalanced contributions of each modality and the correlation and difference between multi-modal features.
 More novel fusion methods are expected to be proposed in forthcoming future.

-2) Decision-level Fusion
+3.4.2 Decision-level Fusion